acollign/netrunner-wiki/Progress-Report,-2016-Q2-(Spring)----draft.md

 * "The user interface is just too painful for me to play online.
 Call me when it's at the Hearthstone level." -- Don't sit by the phone :(.
 * "Makes me want to learn Clojure to contribute but then I just end up running." -- Don't be afraid!
 Remember: to iterate is human, to recurse is divine.
 * "Better control over simultaneous effects, such as getting to choose the order in which start of turn triggers fire.
 Example - being able to install Earthrise Hotel with The Supplier and get the 2 card draw for that turn." -- We have this, it's just that your example doesn't work according to the game rules, as Earthrise Hotel was not installed when the turn began and is not eligible to trigger its effect even though it was brought into play during The Supplier's effect.
-* "I can't emphasize how much I want a friends list..." -- We're workign on it!
+* "I can't emphasize how much I want a friends list..." -- We're working on it!

 ### Other Improvements and Automations
 #### UI improvements